kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-journald-cloudwatch-logs.md

 ## kube-aws up/update feedback

 During kube-aws up/update, filtered Journald logs can be printed to stdout.
+This may assist debugging.
 This feature is configurable in cluster.yaml under the *cloudWatchLogging* section, and requires *cloudWatchLogging* to be enabled.
 ( Default values: )